-There’s never been a better time to get a handle on how to start a business online.
-Earlier this year, the USA reached a new milestone in the era of ecommerce, with the total market share of online business overtaking that of brick and mortar merchants for the first time in the country’s history.
+There’s never been a better time to start an online business.
+In early 2019, the USA reached a new milestone in the era of ecommerce, with the total market share of online business overtaking that of brick and mortar merchants for the first time in the country’s history.

 Every business starts with an idea.
 For some, the autonomy that comes with owning their own business is an attractive prospect, no matter the practical issues or difficulties involved.
 In the age of entrepreneurialism and the side-hustle, the pressing question is how to realise an idea and make it a success.